-The Lee County Land Development Code is hereby amended to modify Article I of Chapter 33 as follows:
+The Lee County Land Development Code is hereby amended to modify Article I of Chapter 33 as follows; deleted text is identified with strike through and additional text is identified with underlining:

-PLANNING COMMUNITY REGULATIONS
+PLANNING COMMUNITY PLANNING REGULATIONS

 Sec.
 33-1.
 Purpose and Intent.